-Projects are producer-focused, results-based and encourage public-private partnerships.
-Funded projects must identify targeted results that will help producers manage risk and then describe how the project will measure those results.
+Projects are producer-focused, outcomes-based and encourage public-private partnerships.
+Funded projects must identify targeted outcomes that will help producers manage risk and then describe how the project will measure those outcomes.

-Extension Risk Management Education has funded innovative programs that have generated tangible results for producers in every state.
-Commitment to funding results, providing transparent accountability, and encouraging collaboration allow you to view the accomplishments of all funded projects on this website.
+Extension Risk Management Education has funded innovative programs that have generated tangible outcomes for producers in every state.
+Commitment to funding outcomes, providing transparent accountability, and encouraging collaboration allow you to view the accomplishments of all funded projects on this website.

 Washington State University Extension

 Risk Management involves choosing among various risk management strategies and tools designed to reduce the financial effects of the uncertainties of weather, yields, prices, government policies, global economies, human factors, and other conditions that can cause dramatic fluctuations in farm income.

 Risk Management Education provides training that improves the ability of agricultural producers and their families to effectively manage risk.
 Training addresses five general types of risk associated with farm and ranch businesses:

 See how ERME continues to help farmers manage risks to increase profitability